 Tropical storms and hurricanes have a significant impact on Caribbean weather, especially between June and November.
 But most travelers overestimate the threat of hurricanes while overlooking other weather factors that can affect their trip.
 Across the Caribbean, though weather patterns vary, the climate falls under the category of "tropical marine," where there are distinct wet and dry seasons and minimal variation in temperature.
 This also means that, although there is a risk of hurricanes, there is a reasonably defined time of year when the risk is highest, and there is relatively little chance of certain islands being hit at all.

 Bottom line: There are dozens of islands in the Caribbean, so the odds of a hurricane hitting the one you're vacationing on are slim.
-Some islands, like Curacao, Aruba and Bonaire, almost never get hit by big storms.
-And you'll dodge the stormy season altogether if you travel to the Caribbean between December and May.
+Some islands, like Curacao, Aruba, and Bonaire, almost never get hit by big storms.
+And you'll dodge the rainy season altogether if you travel to the Caribbean between December and May.

 The official hurricane season for the Caribbean runs from June 1 through November 30, although the peak of the season is from mid-August to late October.

 "If you're planning an outside Caribbean wedding on a specific date, it's more likely to be interrupted by rain during the hurricane season," says Bob Sheets, former director of the National Hurricane Center.
 "But if you're taking a one- or two-week vacation to the islands and that's the best time for you to go, then go.
 You may get a day of rain, but the odds of you getting hit by a hurricane in the Caribbean are quite small."